tlanc007/RenderMan_Repository/README.md

 * RMR/Shaders
 * RMR/Utils
   * gelato/rsl2gsl -- a translator I wrote to convert RenderMan shaders to Gelato shaders
+* RMR/Examples -- location of the Stupid RAT Tricks
 * RMR/Publications -- RenderMan courses and other items.
 See [Copyright](#copyright) section below.
 * st/PRMan_Filtering  -- Brent Burley's study with different filtering methods that he did during the movie **Bolt** and as a precursor to his Ptex work.